 Learn more about how to do a hip thrust, important form tips for hip thrusts, and all the fun hip thrust variations!

-Exercise #4 Pull Through
+Exercise #4 Kneeling Squat

-How to perform a pull through:
+How to perform a kneeling squat

 Exercise #5: Bulgarian Split Squat

 Though Bulgarian Split Squats and lunges are often seen as knee dominant exercises, with a few slight adjustments you can shift the focus onto your hips and thus onto the glutes and hamstrings.
+Here's a fun variation of the Bulgarian split squat that really focuses on the glutes.

 And the trick is to hinge forward!